Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 ## How to publish the extension to vscode market

+The following steps require access to Autodesk network resources and therefore can only be done by Autodesk employees.

 You need to see the details to the page <https://code.visualstudio.com/api/working-with-extensions/publishing-extension>

 1. Create a tag on GIT, with the correct commit ID selected